Abdul Rahman Ya'kub: Sarawak oil and gas rights

 The federal government decided to appoint Tengku Razaleigh Hamzah to negotiate new terms with Abdul Rahman.
-Abdul Rahman also claimed that in a meeting of final decision of oil royalty payments chaired by Tun Tan Siew Sin (Federal Finance Minister) and attended by deputy chief minister of Sarawak Tan Sri Stephen Yong, an agreement of 5% oil royalty was reached without consulting Abdul Rahman.
+In 2010, Abdul Rahman claimed that in a meeting of final decision of oil royalty payments chaired by Tun Tan Siew Sin (Federal Finance Minister) and attended by deputy chief minister of Sarawak Tan Sri Stephen Yong, an agreement of 5% oil royalty was reached without consulting Abdul Rahman.
 However, according to autobiography of Tengku Razaleigh Hamzah published in 1986, Abdul Rahman agreed to the equal share of 10% oil royalty between the federal and the state government after a private discussion with Razaleigh.
 In 2021, Tengku Razaleigh further claimed that the 5% oil royalty was calculated by Rahman himself.
+However, according to memoir written by Stephen Yong in 1998, chief minister Datu Mustapha Datu Harun from the neighbouring state of Sabah agreed to the 5% oil royalty offered by the Malaysian federal government.
+Thus, the Sarawak government reluctantly agreed to the oil royalty deal in the name of national interest.
+Besides, the Malaysian government also had to maintain a navy to guard the Sarawak continental shelf.
+In the supreme council meeting (cabinet meeting) held on 23 May 1974, Rahman Ya'kub found that the federal treasury did not provide the necessary funds for security operations in Sarawak.
+Rahman Ya'kub stated that if the funds did not arrive on 27 May, he would not sign the Petronas oil royalty deal.
+The security funds came in time later.
 Abdul Rahman finally agreed to the 5% oil royalty given by the federal government.
 Petroleum Development Act was passed in parliament in 1974.
 This would allow Malaysian oil and gas company, Petronas to gain control over the oil and gas reserves in Sarawak.
 The revenues from oil and gas will be divided among oil-producing states (5 percent), federal government (5 percent), producer company (41 percent), and Petronas (49 percent).

 Tackling communist insurgency

 Communist insurgency in Sarawak was responsible for the killings of 12 Iban border scouts in the seventh divisions on 27 August 1970.
 The communists were also responsible for the killings of several villagers in first, second, and third divisions.

-Abdul Rahman finally succeeded in impairing the communist movement by signing a memorandum of understanding (MOU) with the Director of Political Commissioner of Pasukan Rakyat Kalimantan Utara (PARAKU) led by Bong Kee Chok at Sri Aman on 21 October 1973.
+Communist movement was impaired when Abdul Rahman signed a Memorandum of understanding (MoU) with the Director of Political Commissioner of Pasukan Rakyat Kalimantan Utara (PARAKU) led by Bong Kee Chok at Sri Aman on 21 October 1973.
+On 4 March 1974, Abdul Rahman organised a press conference at Tun Razak exhibition centre in Kuching which was attended by various domestic and international presses.
+He formally announced the MoU, “Successes of the Sri Aman Operation" notice, a letter from Bong to Abdul Rahman that initiated the peace process, and a short declaration by Bong.
+Abdul Rahman then announced that the curfew would be lifted for the whole of Sarawak.
+He then joined a peace procession that was attended by 10,000 people.